Internationale Freundesgruppe in Berlin

 Immigrants are increasingly better qualified

 Due to the Recognition Act (Anerkennungsgesetz), which came into force in 2012, immigrants and anyone thinking of immigrating can have their foreign qualifications recognised in Germany.
-This is a necessary step for non-EU immigrants who do not have a university degree and wish to take up employment in Germany.
+This is a necessary step for non-EU immigrants who do not have an academic degree and wish to take up employment in Germany.
 For EU nationals who work in a regulated profession – doctors or lawyers, for example – recognition is also a prerequisite for exercising their profession in Germany.
 The chances of success are high: the total number of positive decisions regarding the recognition of foreign professional qualifications rose from 7,980 in 2012 to 39,327 in 2021.
 52% of them even achieved full equivalence.
 This provides a favourable basis for immigrants wishing to find a job and start their career in Germany.

 In 2016, nearly 46,000 international scientists were working in German research institutions.
 The good news is that recently, there have been more researchers in STEM subjects (science, technology, engineering and mathematics).
 In recent years, the number of scientists doing research in the fields of mathematics, science and engineering increased steadily (source: DAAD, 2019).
 As a highly specialised centre of industry, Germany needs your know-how to develop innovative strength and international competitiveness.